Women at the wheel has been added to your bookmarks.

 Recruiting, retaining, and advancing women in the global automotive industry

-There is a talent crisis underway in the global automotive industry, and it’s happening at a time when the industry is undergoing a transformation that is creating a tremendous opportunity for disruption and innovation.
-Developing a competitive advantage in this increasingly complex environment requires teams of talented professionals with diverse perspectives, skills, and experience.
-Women are a critical component of the winning formula, yet many believe women are underrepresented within the global industry.
+There is a talent crisis in the global automotive industry, and it’s happening at a time when megatrends like vehicle connectivity, self-driving cars, and shifting consumer preference are creating a complex mobility landscape ripe with opportunities.
+Developing a competitive advantage in this environment requires talented professionals with diverse perspectives, deep skills, and experience.
+Women are a critical component of the winning formula, yet female employees represent only a quarter of the sector’s workforce.

 The voices of women working in the global automotive industry

 What can be done to address this issue?